 - Average rainfall: 46 millimeters (1.8 inches)

-How to Pack Your Suitcases for a January Trip?
+How to Pack Your Suitcase for a January Trip?

-January in Paris is generally pretty cold, and it's not uncommon to see the mercury dip below zero.
+January in Paris is generally pretty cold, and it's not uncommon to see the mercury dip below the freezing point.
 Clearer skies than in November or December and wind chill can make the cold seem considerably more biting.
 So make sure you line your suitcase with plenty of warm sweaters, coats, scarves, warm socks, and a hat that will protect your ears and head.

 Although heavy rains are less common in January, Paris is well-known for its erratic and sudden downpours.
 So packing an umbrella that can withstand a wet, gusty day is definitely a good idea, even if there's no rain in the forecasts.